-Next / recent / last: "SHEEBANG" Exploring traditional boats with visual artist Dan Shipsides National Museum of Ireland
+Next / recent / last: "SHEEBANG" Exploring traditional boats with visual artist Dan Shipsides National Museum of Ireland.
+Capturing Nature.
+Cultural Centre of Jelgava, Latvia.
+27th Feb - 2nd April.

 DAN SHIPSIDES - Home